rohit73848/responsive-coffee-website/README.md

 ## 👨‍💻 Author

-**Rohit Biswas**
+**Rahit Biswas**

-If you like this project, don't forget to ⭐ the repository.
+🌟 This project is open source.
+Feel free to explore, use, and don't forget to ⭐ the repository!